TaraSassel/TaraSassel/README.md

 - 🏃 One of my passions is running
 - 🎷 I play saxophone

-## PhD Project: DEM study of the behaviour of granular materials during drained cyclic loading
+## PhD Project: <br> DEM study of the behaviour of granular materials during drained cyclic loading

 <p>The PhD project focused on the behaviour of granular materials subjected to drained cyclic loading.
 These conditions can be found adjacent to integral bridge abutments and wind turbines with monopile foundation and these applications are the primary motivations for the research.

 Europe is one of the leaders in the offshore wind market and Europe aims to achieve a climate-neutral, low-carbon economy by 2050.
 One of the most expensive components of an offshore fixed-bottom (monopile) wind turbine construction is the assembly and installation of the substructure and foundation which is estimated to comprise 23.3% of the total cost in the 2021 Cost of Wind Energy Review.
 Monopile foundations are typically 30 - 40m in length and they are vulnerable to tilt.
 Exceeding the design limits for tilt could lead to high repair costs and potentially compete shutdown of the structure.